nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-work-orders.md

 In this chapter we will add an API endpoint to get work orders and a component in the front end to view them.

 ## Create a WorkOrder List in the UI
 Add a folder to the `components` folder of the React code called `workorders`.
-Add a file to the new folder called `WorkOrderList.js` and paste the following code:
+Add a file to the new folder called `WorkOrderList.jsx` and paste the following code:
->WorkOrderList.js
+>WorkOrderList.jsx
 ``` javascript
 import { useEffect, useState } from "react";
 import { Table } from "reactstrap";